 What web analytics metrics should you track

 An essential aspect of successful web analytics is understanding what metrics are most useful for your business.
 While each website is different, the foundational question remains the same for every single site.
 What are your site goals?
 Often these include gaining traffic and making sales so your business or brand can thrive.
+Or it can mean improving the monetization of your website.
 Common metrics include page views, unique visitors, average session duration, bounce rate, click-through rate (CTR), conversion.

 In order to achieve these objectives, consider the following metrics: